ubports/docs.ubports.com/userguide/install.rst

 Device not detected
 ^^^^^^^^^^^^^^^^^^^

-Custom platform tools
-"""""""""""""""""""""

-You might want to try using custom adb and fastboot binaries.
-For that, tick the "Custom tools" checkbox in the options and specify the path to adb and fastboot in the text-boxes below.

 Virtual Machine
 """""""""""""""

-Make sure the virtual machine is allowed to access the USB port.
+If you're running the installer in a virtual machine, make sure the virtual machine is allowed to access the USB port.

 Windows ADB drivers
 """""""""""""""""""